transdigiware/blockchain/howto/ibp-console-add-remove-raft.md

 If you have already created an ordering service, you can reuse the CA, MSP, node identity, and admin identity you created as part of that process when creating the new node and can skip down to the [Create the node](#ibp-console-add-remove-orderer-add-orderer-create-node) section below.
 If you are creating the node using either a separate console and separate organization (or both), proceed to [Create the node using a separate org and console](#ibp-console-add-remove-orderer-add-orderer-create).

-### Create the node using a separate org and console
+### Create the CA and organization for the new node
 {: #ibp-console-add-remove-orderer-add-orderer-create}

 If an organization other than the organization that created the ordering service wishes to create a new node, they will need to complete several steps.
-For the purpose of this tutorial, assume a user has followed the [Build a network tutorial](/docs/blockchain?topic=blockchain-ibp-console-build-network) in their console and has created a peer, ordering service, and an application channel. **As a separate user with a separate console, you wish to add a node to that ordering service, which is called `Ordering Service`**.
+For the purpose of this tutorial, it is assumed that a user has followed the [Build a network tutorial](/docs/blockchain?topic=blockchain-ibp-console-build-network) in their console and has created a peer, ordering service, and an application channel.
+Subsequent to this, **a separate user, with a separate console, wishes to add a node to that ordering service, which is called `Ordering Service`**.

+As part of describing the process for creating a new node from a separate console, we will refer to "Console 1" and "Console 2".
+Console 1 is the originating console; it's where the ordering service was originally created.
+Console 2 is where a user is attempting to create a new node for this ordering service using a different organization in a different console.
+{: important}

-1. Create a CA and an MSP. **Unless you already created some of the nodes for this ordering service, do not reuse an existing CA and MSP**.
-This process is identical to the process described in [Creating your ordering service organization CA](/docs/blockchain?topic=blockchain-ibp-console-build-network#ibp-console-build-network-create-orderer-ca) from the Build a network tutorial.
+**Unless you have already created new nodes for this ordering service, do not reuse an existing CA and MSP**.

+The process of creating a CA, registering identities, and creating an MSP is identical to the process described in [Creating your ordering service organization CA](/docs/blockchain?topic=blockchain-ibp-console-build-network#ibp-console-build-network-create-orderer-ca) from the Build a network tutorial.
 However, use the following values:

 **Task: Create a CA and register users**